Supporting Bats: How to Help Them Thrive 🦇🌸

 Why Are Bats Important Pollinators?

 1. Nighttime Pollinators Unlike bees and butterflies that are active during the day, many bat species are nocturnal, filling an important niche in pollination.
 They visit flowers that bloom at night, sipping nectar and spreading pollen as they fly from plant to plant.
+Even our local bats often will eat pollen even if they’re not effectively pollinating a plant.

 3. Long-Distance Flyers Bats can travel long distances in search of food, helping to cross-pollinate plants that are far apart.
 This contributes to genetic diversity and resilience in plant populations.